SUHEE0920/background-generator/README.md

 # Background-generator
-Background Generator with Deep Learning Tensorflow, using GAN, Attention Deconv
+Background Generator with Deep Learning Tensorflow, using GAN